kinopio-club/kinopio-client/README.md

 ## Static Pages use Static-Site Generation (SSG)

-[`vite-ssg`](https://github.com/antfu-collective/vite-ssg) is used to generate static HTML files of static page routes in `views/`, to make them accessible to robots/SEO.
+[`vite-ssg`](https://github.com/antfu-collective/vite-ssg) is used to generate static HTML files of static routes in `views/`, to make them accessible to robots/SEO.

 Routes that should get statically generated at build time (`npm run build`) are defined in `vite.config.js` in `ssgOptions.includedRoutes`.
 Included routes will get rendered by the server at build time.
-The generated HTML for each page will get stored as static HTML file.
+The generated HTML for each page will get stored as static HTML file in the `dist` directory.

 To include/exclude code execution on the server-side we can use [`import.meta.env.SSR`](https://vite.dev/guide/env-and-mode.html#built-in-constants) for JavaScript and [`ClientOnly`](https://github.com/antfu-collective/vite-ssg?tab=readme-ov-file#clientonly) in Vue component templates.

+SSG is not used when running `npm run dev`.
+To test SSG routes run `npm run build` and then `npm run preview` to serve the static files.

 ## See Also